Master of Business Administration (MBA) Degree, Online Program

 Students with an overall grade point average lower than 3.00 at the end of any semester will be notified of academic standing.
 Students not meeting the 3.00 requirement will be provided specific instruction and guidance on the next steps specific to their academic situation.
 In some cases, students may submit an appeal to the JGSB Academic Standards Committee, requesting to be placed on academic probation.
 The committee reviews all academic cases, and may consult the dean's office for counsel and/or suggestions on proposed handling of the case.
 The committee will decide, based on the circumstances of the appeal, whether the student may resume studies on academic probation; is to be academically suspended for one semester or an academic year; or is to be dismissed from the MBA program.

-Students proposing to return after a period of academic suspension must follow the appropriate procedures outlined in the General Announcements by the Office of Graduate and Postdoctoral Studies to receive permission to be readmitted.
-If permitted to return, the student will pay the current rate of tuition, based upon the class of students s/he is joining.
+Students proposing to return after a period of academic suspension must apply to the Academic Standards Committee and receive permission to be readmitted.
+If permitted to return, the student pays the current rate of tuition, based upon the cohort s/he is joining.

-Only courses in which a grade of C or above is earned will be counted for credit toward graduation.
+Only courses in which a grade of C or above is earned are counted for credit toward graduation.
 If students receive a grade below C in a course required for graduation, they must repeat the course.
 If students receive a grade lower than C in an elective course, they need not repeat the specific course, but they must make up the credit hours.
 If the required course is not offered again prior to graduation, the student will be permitted to take the course the following academic year, but will be charged the current pro-rated tuition for the program in which the additional coursework is completed.
+Students may not take any course for which the failed course is a prerequisite until they pass the prerequisite course.
+Students who fail a course twice will be notified of dismissal.

 Professional Standards